szabonorbert/ninjatrader-fixrisk/README.md

 # NinjaTrader FixRisk

 A simple **NinjaTrader 8 indicator** for quick and precise **position sizing** based on your desired risk per trade and stop distance.
-Built for professional discretionary futures and forex traders who prefer clear, rule-based risk management.
+Built for professional discretionary futures traders who prefer clear, rule-based risk management.
 Ideal for fast scalping as well as any kind of position sizing based on market entries.

 ## ⚙️ Features